Explorable Parity Automata: Introduction

-\textbf{Related Works.} Many works aim at quantifying the amount of non-determinism in automata.
-A survey by Colcombet \cite{Col12} gives useful references on this question.
+Zooming out, many works aim at quantifying the amount of non-determinism in automata.
+A survey by Colcombet~\cite{Col12} gives useful references on this question.
 Let us mention for instance the notion of ambiguity, which quantifies the number of simultaneous accepting runs.
-Similarly to \cite{KM19}, we can note that ambiguity is orthogonal to $k$-explorability.
-Remark however that our finite/countable/uncountable explorability hierarchy is reminiscent of the finite/polynomial/exponential ambiguity hierarchy (see \eg \cite{Amb}).
+Similarly to~\cite{KM19}, we can note that ambiguity is orthogonal to $k$-explorability.
+Remark however that our finite/countable/uncountable explorability hierarchy is reminiscent of the finite/polynomial/exponential ambiguity hierarchy (see \eg~\cite{Amb}).

-In \cite{nondet}, several ways of quantifying the non-determinism in automata are studied from the point of view of complexity, including notions such as the number of advice bits needed.
+In~\cite{nondet}, several ways of quantifying the non-determinism in automata are studied from the point of view of complexity, including notions such as the number of advice bits needed.

-Another approach is studied in \cite{PSA17}, where a measure of the maximum non-deterministic branching along a run is defined and compared to other existing measures.
+Another approach is studied in~\cite{PSA17}, where a measure of the maximum non-deterministic branching along a run is defined and compared to other existing measures.

-Following the HD approach, a hierarchy of non-determinism and an analysis of this hierarchy via probabilistic models is given in \cite{AKL21}.
+Following the HD approach, a hierarchy of non-determinism and an analysis of this hierarchy via probabilistic models is given in~\cite{AKL21}.

-The idea of $k$-explorability stems from the approach in \cite{BK18}, using games with tokens to tackle the HDness problem for B\"uchi automata.
-In this previous work, the idea of following a finite number of runs in parallel plays a central role in the proof.
-Remark however that the notion of explorability as studied here is stronger than what is needed in \cite{BK18}.
-The $k$-explorability (and explorability) property was explicitly defined under the name $k$-History-Determinism in \cite{BL22}, as a proof tool to decide the HDness of LimInf and LimSup automata.
-The work \cite{BL22} is part of a research effort to understand how partial determinism notions such as HDness play out in quantitative automata, see survey \cite{Boker22}.
+The particular problem of deciding in polynomial time whether a given automaton is HD has attracted a lot of attention.
+After some initial results on NFA, B\"uchi and coB\"uchi conditions~\cite{LR13,KS15,BK18,BKLS20}, the general result was recently obtained by Lehtinen and Prakash in~\cite{LP25}, showing that for any fixed parity index (and consequently for any fixed $\omega$-regular condition) it is decidable in polynomial time whether a given parity automaton is HD.
+It is shown in \cite{LP25} that the two-token game introduced in~\cite{BK18} for B\"uchi automata actually characterizes HDness for any acceptance condition, as conjectured in~\cite{BK18}.
+The inspiration for $k$-explorability stems from this kind of approach, where the idea of following a finite number of runs in parallel plays a central role.
+Remark however that the notion of explorability as studied here is stronger than what is needed in the two-token game from \cite{BK18,LP25}.
+The $k$-explorability (and explorability) property was explicitly defined under the name $k$-History-Determinism in~\cite{BL22}, as a proof tool to decide the HDness of LimInf and LimSup automata.
+The work~\cite{BL22} is part of a research effort to understand how partial determinism notions such as HDness play out in quantitative automata, see survey~\cite{Boker22}.
 Our goal here is to investigate explorability as defining a natural class of automata on finite and infinite words, somehow giving it an ``official status'' not restricted to an intermediate proof tool.

 \textbf{History of this work.} It is traditional in our community to present results as a finished product, abstracting away the path that led to it.
 This paragraph is an experiment: we believe that in addition to this practice, it can be interesting for the reader to have access to a history of how ideas developed.